ruishanteo/birthday-card/README.md

 # Birthday Card

-This repository contains a simple birthday card application built using HTML, CSS, and JavaScript.
-The application displays a birthday greeting and allows users to customize the card by adding their name and selecting a background color.
+This repository contains a simple birthday card application built using ReactJS and MUI.
+The application displays a birthday greeting and allows users to customize the card.

 ## Getting Started